inukshuk/anystyle/README.md

 but you may have to install GDBM on your platform before installing Ruby.

-If you do not want to use the GBDM bindings, you can store your dictionary in memory (not recommended) or use a Redis.
-The best way to change the default dictionary adapter is by adjusting AnyStyle's default configuration before using the parser:
+If you do not want to use the GBDM bindings, you can store your dictionary using a persistent Ruby hash, in memory (not recommended) or use a Redis.
+The best way to change the default dictionary adapter is by adjusting AnyStyle's default configuration (when using the default parser instances you must set the default before using the parser!):

+    AnyStyle::Dictionary.defaults[:adapter] = :ruby
+    #-> Use a persistent Ruby hash;
+    #-> slower start-up than GDBM but no extra dependency

     AnyStyle::Dictionary.defaults[:adapter] = :hash
-    #-> Use in-memory dictionary; slow but easy to setup
+    #-> Use in-memory dictionary; slow start-up but no setup necessary

 To use Redis, install the `redis` and `redis/namespace` (optional) Gems and configure AnyStyle to use the Redis adapter: